BBQ Party Ribs are a super easy, hands off way to get dinner on the table for a party! This recipe makes party planning and dinner time so easy!

 - Preheat the oven to 325 degrees.

-- Wrap each slab of ribs tightly in foil then place onto a baking sheet.
+- Wrap the ribs tightly in heavy duty aluminum foil, or two sheets of regular foil and then place onto a baking sheet.

 - Cuisine: American